 How to find your downloaded music: If you only want to see the music that's physically on your device, tap the Library tab from the app’s menu bar along the bottom, and then tap Downloaded Music.

 How to create a new playlist: Going on a road trip and want to make a playlist?
 Easy.
 Tap the Library tab from the app’s menu bar along the bottom, then tap Playlists, and select New Playlist.
 From there, you can add a playlist name, description, music, and toggle on/off whether you want the playlist public.

-How to find Apple’s curated playlists: The "For You" tab found in the menu bar along the bottom is a place where you can go to in order to find music suggestions hand-selected by the Apple Music team.
+How to find Apple’s curated playlists: The "Listen Now" tab found in the menu bar along the bottom is a place where you can go to in order to find music suggestions hand-selected by the Apple Music team.
 Suggestions include a curated favorite mix, daily playlists, artist spotlights, and new releases, all of which target you and are tailored to your music preferences.

 How to search in Apple Music: Tap the Search icon in the menu bar along the bottom in order to access a dedicated search field, where you can manually type-in artists' names, album titles, etc. You can even search using lyrics from the song if you've forgotten the name of the song or the artist.

 How to find top music charts: Go to the Browse tab in the menu bar along the bottom, and then tap "Top Charts" to see a regularly updated list of the most popular songs on Apple Music.

 How to find top music charts by genre: By default, the Top Charts section in the Browse tab shows you all genres.
 But you can choose a specific genre, such as Blues, by scrolling down until you see a "More to Explore" section.

 How to find videos: Apple Music isn’t just about music.
 It’s also about music videos and other video content.
 Go to the Browse tab in the menu bar along the bottom, and scroll down until you see Apple Music TV.